ankush050720/CMS/README.md

 npm install
 ```

-3. **Set up environment variables: Create a .env file in the /server directory and add your configuration:**
+3. **Set up environment variables: Create a .env file in the /server directory and add your configuration**
 ```bash
 MONGO_URI=your-mongo-db-uri
 JWT_SECRET=your-secret-key